aws-samples/eks-workshop-v2/docs/authoring_content.md

 The first step is to create a working branch to create the content.
 There are two ways to do this depending on your access level:

+1. (Preferred) Fork the repository, clone it and create a new branch
-1. If you have `write` access to this repository you can clone it locally create a new branch directly
+2. If you have `write` access to this repository you can clone it locally create a new branch directly
-2. Otherwise fork the repository, clone it and create a new branch

 Modifications to the workshop will only be accepted via Pull Requests.

-## Writing content
+## Environment setup

-Once you have a working branch on your local machine you can start writing the workshop content.
-The Markdown files for the content are all contained in the `website` directory of the repository.
-This directory is structured using the standard [Docusaurus directory layout](https://docusaurus.io/docs/installation#project-structure).
-It is recommended to use other modules as guidelines for format and structure.

-Please see the [style guide](./style_guide.md) documentation for specific guidance on how to write content so it is consistent across the workshop content.

-As you write the content you can run a live local server that renders the final web site on your local machine.
+To start developing you'll need to run some initial commands.

 First install the dependencies by running the following command in the root of the repository.

 ```
 make install
 ```

-Then, run the following command to start the development server:
+Once this is complete you can run the following command to start the development server:

 ```
 make serve